andrewchristop/Move-files-to-network-share/README.md

 # Batch Backup Script

-This backup script creates directories on a network share based on system time and date and moves daily backup files to the newly created directory
+This script creates directories on a network share based on system time and date and moves daily backup files to the newly created directory

 To use this script, either direct-download, clone the repo, or run `curl https://raw.githubusercontent.com/andrewchristop/batch-backup-script/main/server.bat -o server.bat`